Welcome and thanks for visiting my site and The Writer’s Journey. I’d like to use this page to introduce myself.

 - After a few lost and lonely years, wandering from place to place, and never feeling at home, I moved to Santa Cruz and discovered a) that I loved communications and b) being on the radio, c) that I was a damn good writer, d) and that I had a rightful place in the world.

 - I moved to Alaska without knowing a soul and lived on an island where it rained 13 feet a year, for a job as a news reporter and talk show host for Alaska Public Radio.
 I learned to troll for salmon and bottom fish for halibut and couldn’t wait to move back to California.

 - My life exploded at 27 when I remembered the incest with my grandfather.
 I did 5+ years of therapy and devoted myself to healing and reclaiming my life.
 During this time, I confronted my family and lost most of them.
 I felt truly and utterly alone.

-- When I was 31, Ellen Bass and I published The Courage to Heal: A Sourcebook for Women Survivors of Child Sexual Abuse and the book became a runaway bestseller, way beyond anything I could have imagined.
+- When I was 31, Ellen Bass and I published The Courage to Heal: A Guide for Women Survivors of Child Sexual Abuse and the book became a runaway bestseller, way beyond anything I could have imagined.
 I was catapulted into the public spotlight, and for several years, became the public face of incest survivors, traveling around the country spreading hope and inspiration and being a voice for those who’d been silenced.

 - I quit being on the road as a “public survivor” so I could move on in own life.
 I met my spouse of 30 years, Karyn and gained an 11-year-old stepson.

-- I wrote five more books and fell in love with the power of words and the humbling responsibility of being an author who writes book that change people’s lives.
+- I wrote five more books and fell in love with the power of words and the humbling responsibility of being an author who writes books that change people’s lives.